18F/analytics-reporter/README.md

 The database expects a particular schema which will be described in the [API server](https://github.com/18f/analytics-reporter-api) that consumes and publishes this data.

-To write reports to a database, use the `--write-to-database` option when starting the reporter.

 ## Cloud.gov setup

 The application requires an S3 bucket and RDS instance running a Postgres database setup in cloud.gov as services.

 Examples below use the Cloudfoundry CLI.

 ```bash